Application Opens: June 1, 2018

 - Letter of support of protected time from the chair of the applicant’s department.
 The letter should also state that the award will not be used for salary support for the recipient

-- The top-rated finalists for each award will be invited to interview with the selection committee at the 2017 Academic Surgical Congress in Las Vegas, Nevada.
+The top-rated finalists for each award will be invited to interview with the selection committee at the 2019 Academic Surgical Congress.

 A committee, consisting of the councilors of the AAS, president-elect, and ad-hoc members as needed, will review all proposals.
 The top rated proposals will be selected as finalists, and these applicants will be invited to interview with the selection committee during the 2017 Academic Surgical Congress.
 The award recipient will be selected from these finalists and will be announced at the AAS Research Awards Ceremony during the 2017 Congress.
 A one-page formal report of the research project and pertinent publications resulting from the funding of the research award should be forwarded to the office of the secretary upon completion of the research project.
 The award recipient will present an oral report at the annual AAS meeting following the conclusion of the grant.